magefile/mage-action/README.md

 |---------------|---------|-----------|----------------------------------|
 | `version`     | String  | `latest`  | Mage version.
 Example: `v1.9.0`  |
 | `args`        | String  |           | Arguments to pass to Mage        |

-## How can I help ?

-All kinds of contributions are welcome :raised_hands:!
-The most basic way to show your support is to star :star2: the project, or to raise issues :speech_balloon: You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) :clap: or by making a [Paypal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely! :rocket:

-Thanks again for your support, it is much appreciated! :pray:

 ## License